Skip to main content

 Define counterparty groups

 A counterparty group is a named set of counterparties that share specific attributes.
 You can create as many groups as you need.
 Jurisdiction is the only available grouping attribute initially.
 Additional attributes such as business type and license type are planned.
-API endpoints:
+Manage counterparty groups with the following endpoints:

 Set a screening policy